UNDERSTANDING FITNESS EXPECTATIONS

 Steve House and staff at the Uphill Athlete

-A wonderful journey over high-altitude passes in the Himalayas, a trek to the summit of Kala Pattar (18,187 ft./5,545 m) and a climb to the summit of Island Peak (20,305 ft./6,189 m) await you on this trip.
-Please keep in mind the seriousness of any adventure to high altitude.
-Just because you exercise regularly (four to six times per week) does not mean you have the conditioning needed to reach the summits of Kala Pattar and Island Peak.
+Climbing Kilimanjaro is a serious undertaking.
+Just because you exercise regularly (four to six times per week) does not mean you have the conditioning needed to reach the summit of Kilimanjaro (19,340 ft.).
 Plenty of people who have the endurance to run a marathon fail to summit high-altitude peaks.
 Pure cardiovascular fitness is simply not enough.
-You need to be able to ascend several thousand feet of elevation on successive days carrying a day pack (20 lbs.) on your back.
+You need to be able to ascend several thousand feet of elevation on successive days carrying a day pack (15–25 lbs.) on your back.